Pacific islands are open to international tourism

 Curated dealsfrom flight experts

-Fly half-price (or less!) from Australia and New Zealand to Hawaii:
+Fly half-price (or less!) to Hawaii:

 A growing number of airlines are auctioning upgrades to their business class seats.
 Once you book your economy ticket to Hawaii, you can offer to pay a bit more in an attempt to get a premium seat.
 2-3 days before your flight, an airline will send you an email with a link to their website where you can place a “blind” bid.
-There’s usually a minimum bid amount.
-If you win the auction, you’ll be informed, and your seat will be upgraded.
+Alternatively, you can go to the website directly and check if your seat qualifies for an upgrade by providing the Booking Reference number.

 How to choose the right bid amount?
 Just check the airline website for the regular cost of a business class seat to Hawaii, then subtract what you paid for the economy fare.
 Place your bid for around 10% to 30% of that price.
 The alternative strategy is to bid slightly above the competition.
 If, for example, the minimum bid is $500, try to bid $550-$600, as most people will offer the baseline amount required.